spencermeyer/WDI_Final_Project_Pacman/README.md

 Features:

+*Uses Javascript's canvas to paint the pacman, the ghosts, the score, the pacdots, the powerdots,and the number of lives left.
+It refreshes every 25 milliseconds.

 *Uses forward looking into the pixels in front of an object (either the pacman or the ghosts) to see if there are any blue pixels (i.e. a wall) and prevent movement forward if this is the case.
 The advantage of this technique is that new background images could be quickly added and used.

 *Uses collision handlers to determine if a pacman has collided with either a pacdot, a powerdot or a ghost and takes the appropriate action.